cloudfoundry/docs-bosh/content/vm-monit.md

 - `running`: the Director received a response from the Agent and the Agent reported its aggregate status as successful.
 Running state indicates that all release jobs' processes are successfully running at that moment.

 - `failing`: the Director received a response from the Agent and the Agent reported its aggregate status as not successful.
-Failing state indicatates _one_ or more of the release jobs' processes is not successfully running (could be failing to start, or exiting after some time, or still in the process of becoming healthy, etc.).
+Failing state indicates _one_ or more of the release jobs' processes is not successfully running (could be failing to start, or exiting after some time, or still in the process of becoming healthy, etc.).

 - `starting`: the Director received a response from the Agent and the Agent reported its aggregate status as starting.
 Starting state indicates that _one_ or more of the release jobs' processes are being started and may not yet be running.